The American Megatrends BIOS Update process is the second part of in the series on the AMIBIOS.

 There are different AMIBIOS products on different computer systems.
-Some computer makers change the AMIBIOS code to suit their own computer models.
+Most computer makers change the AMIBIOS code to suit their own computer models.

-Where it says 'BIOS from 1991-Present', there will be a reference to AMI and the motherboard type, if it is a AMI approved motherboard.
+Where it says 'BIOS from 1991-Present', there is a reference to AMI and the motherboard type, if it is a AMI approved motherboard.

-This reference will look something like: AMIS875-P, signifying an Series S875 AMI Motherboard (it actually says AMI123-P on the image above as an example).
+This reference looks something like: AMIS875-P, signifying an Series S875 AMI Motherboard (it actually says AMI123-P on the image above as an example).

-If you computer doesn't have an AMI reference, refer to your computer providers web site for guidance.
+If you computer does not have an AMI reference, refer to your computer providers web site for guidance.
 If you require more details on this step, go to the AMI BIOS (Opens New Window) web page.

 If you don't understand this step.
 Don't worry!
-Go to the AMIBID (Opens New Window) web page and download the AMI motherboard identification tool.
+Download the AMIBID (Opens New Window) motherboard identification tool.
 Simply install and run on your computer.

 If the AMIBID utility fails, go to the CPUID (Opens New Window) web page, download and install the CPU-Z tool.
 This is another motherboard identification utility.

-If you determine you have an AMI motherboard, select the model/series from the drop-down list on the AMI BIOS (Opens New Window) web page:
+If you determine you have an AMI motherboard, download the AMI Firmware Update Tool (Opens New Window).

 Unzip the American Megatrends BIOS Update utility.
-Go to the AFUWIN folder, then either the 32-bit or 64-bit sub-folder.
-Left click AFUWIN.EXE
+Go to the AFUWIN folder (under the AMIBIOS parent folder), then either the 32-bit or 64-bit sub-folder.
+Left click AFUWIN.EXE.

-Click the Open Button to search for and select the ROM file you downloaded for your motherboard earlier on:
+Click the Open Button to search for and select the ROM file you downloaded from your motherboard manufacturers web site.